Line of Contact

 The first contacts were made by the US 273rd Infantry Regiment, 69th Infantry Division and Soviet 58th Guards Rifle Division.

 The first visual contact occurred at 11:30 am, April 25, in the village of Leckwitz, when First Lieutenant Arnold Kotzebue, from the 69th Infantry Division, saw a horseman, named Aitkali Alibekov, riding into the courtyard of one of the houses on the central street.
 The patrol was on the west bank of the Elbe at 12:05, and across by 12:30.
 Kotzebue had gone from Leckwitz to the Elbe at Strehla, which he mistook for Groba, on his map, where he made his crossing and engaged in some discussion with several Russian Officers before being returned to the west bank of the river and transported to another crossing site at a ferry farther north.
 Later that day, after meeting Kotzebue, Major Frederick W. Craig made contact with the Soviets at 16:45 in Clanzchwitz.
-These two contacts contacts thus far had come in the sector of General Rusakov's 175th Infantry Regiment, whose commander was Lieutenant Colonel Alexander T. Gardiev.
+These two contacts thus far had come in the sector of General Rusakov's 175th Infantry Regiment, whose commander was Lieutenant Colonel Alexander T. Gardiev.

 The same day, at 16:00, Second Lieutenant William D. Robertson also made contact with Soviet elements.

 The line continued to form as American, British, French and Soviet forces took control of, or defeated, Nazi forces, up until the time of the May 8 unconditional surrender of Germany and beyond.
 This line of contact did not conform to the agreed-upon occupation zones, as stipulated in the Yalta Conference.
 Rather, it was simply the place where the two armies met each other.
 The Western Allies had actually gone far beyond the Yalta agreement boundaries, in some cases up to 200 mi past, going deep into the states of Mecklenburg, Saxony-Anhalt, Saxony, as well as Brandenburg.
 The capital of Mecklenburg, the city of Schwerin, was captured on May 2, 1945.

 The city of Leipzig, in Saxony, was probably the largest of the cities captured by the Americans that were inside the areas to be later passed to the Soviets.
 The land of Thuringia was completely occupied by American forces.

 Other places where Western Allied Forces crossed the demarcation lines were: